Drill Point Dies for Metal Building Construction Fasteners

 - First-piece inspection: Drill a test screw into target-thickness steel plate

-- Drill time test: Record baseline drill time; replace die when time increases >30%
+- Drill time test: Record baseline drill time; consider replacing die when time increases >30%

-- Concentricity check: ±0.03mm maximum for structural screws
+- Concentricity check: ±0.03mm maximum is a common target for structural screws

 Industry Standards Compliance

-- ASTM C1513 — Standard Specification for Self-Drilling Screws
+- ASTM C1513 — Standard Specification for Steel Tapping Screws for Cold-Formed Steel Framing Connections

 - FM 4471 — Factory Mutual approval for wind uplift resistance